Dr. Yongli Xu: Visiting Scholar from Northeast Forestry University, December 2016 – December 2017

 Opportunities available now!

 Dr. Wei (David) Fan directs the University Transportation Center for Advanced Multimodal Mobility Solutions and Education (CAMMSE – http://cammse.uncc.edu/) housed directly under the CEE Department (https://inside.uncc.edu/news-features/2017-01-11/unc-charlotte-receives-77-million-federal-grant-transportation-research) and the Intelligent Transportation Systems, Transportation Operations and Optimization Lab at UNC Charlotte (UNCC-ITS TOOL).

 Starting immediately in August 2018, several graduate research assistantships are available in Dr. Wei (David) Fan’s research group for highly motivated individuals with background in civil and/or transportation engineering (with some background preferably in operations research and computer programming), and strong interest and commitment in pursuing Ph.D. studies in transportation systems engineering.
 Previous experiences with (1) traffic operations and simulation, and transportation planning, (2) operations research including optimization and/or data analysis, and/or (3) computer programming (using C/C++ and/or Java), are preferred.

 If you would like to join a highly qualified group of students and conduct some very exciting and challenging transportation research, please refer to https://coefs.uncc.edu/wfan7/ for more detailed information and send your resume along with GRE, TOEFL and transcripts to Dr. Fan at email@example.com in the Department of Civil and Environmental Engineering.
 Review of applications will start immediately.

-Always Select and Surround Yourself With Smart People…
+Always Select and Surround Yourself With Smart and Highly-motivated People…